 Panorama of Taormina with Mount Etna in the background, Sicily, Italy.

 If you’re already spending time visiting Isola Bella mentioned above, then adding a visit to Taormina while you’re there is a simple addition.
-Isola Bella sits at the base of this hillside city and is one of the attractions that make Taormina so famous.
+Isola Bella sits at the base of this hillside city and is one of the attractions that make Taormina famous.
 Known as the Pearl of Sicily, Taormina is a famous city that should be on everyone’s shortlist of Sicilian activities.

 Check Out the Scala dei Turchi